Fit0/Jobberwocky/README.md

 Skill

 From where the different endpoints can be executed for the different actions they have: Add, Edit, Delete and Search.

+Finally, functional tests (Feature) have been carried out and passed without any problems.